CharanKumarS7887/Python-FootballTeams-Data-Cloud-Application/README.md

-# Python Cloud Script o get all Football Matces data from wesite using API
+# Python Cloud Script get all Football Matces data from wesite using API

 - This script gets data of all football matches .
 - From 13-08-2021 to tilldate